Preventing Abuse and Neglect of Older Adults

 Abuse and neglect in later life can affect an adult’s health, happiness and safety.
 Older adults can experience different kinds of harm from people they rely on or trust.
 Abuse of older adults can occur at home, in the community, or in institutional settings.
 Those who abuse are most often family members such as a person’s spouse or children, but they can also include friends and caregivers.

-What types of abuse or neglect can older adults experience?
+What types of abuse or neglect can happen to older adults?

-- Physical abuse includes violence or rough treatment, even if it does not leave an injury.
+- Physical abuse includes violence, inappropriate restraint, or rough treatment, even if it does not leave an injury.

 - Financial abuse is the most common form of abuse reported by older adults.
-Examples of financial abuse include pressuring an older adult with requests for money, using an older adult’s property or money without his or her full knowledge and consent, or improperly using one’s authority as a power of attorney.
+Examples of financial abuse include pressuring an older adult with requests for money, using an older adult’s property or money without their permission, or improperly using one’s authority as a power of attorney.

-- Sexual abuse occurs when a person pressures an older adult for intimacy or sexually harasses or sexually assaults him or her.
+- Sexual abuse occurs when a person pressures an older adult for intimacy, sexually harasses or sexually assaults them.
 Sexual abuse can also include making sexual comments or jokes, and unwanted touching or leering.

 - Violations of rights mean ignoring older adults’ rights to privacy, information or community supports.